-We are requesting that as a Massachusetts municipality we be exempt from any and all overpayment requests.
-We find this matter to be unacceptable and unfair, given the state of municipal finances for FYI3.
-The ERRP program procedures were not well thought out initially, and it was reasonable to change them; however, it is not reasonable to request refunds based on one set of rules for money that was paid out to employers under a very different set of rules.
+We find this matter to be unfair.
+The ERRP program procedures were not fully thought out initially, and it was reasonable to change them; however, it is not reasonable to request refunds based on one set of rules for money that was paid out to employers under a very different set of rules.